 It’s easy to stress over an offer.
 Allow your real estate agent to do his or her job and things will go much smoother.
 Just sit back and relax and wait to hear a response from your offer.
 Hopefully, prepare to celebrate!

-If not try again with another offer.
+If your offer wasn't accepted, try again with another offer.
 If your offer has been accepted by the seller, there’s a lot of work ahead for the people working on your behalf.
 This is what your agent does on a daily basis.
-They will oversee a to do list before you close on your new home.
+They will oversee a to-do list before you close on your new home.
 You will be asked for preferences on these services.
 You do have the option to waive certain professional services.
 Your agent will advise and guide you.